My new collection 'Shipwrecked' is published in March 2020

 3 of my bewildering poems are to be published on 'Bewildering Stories' website.

-Agenda has accepted my poem 'Cherchez Le Mot Juste' for the French edition spring 2020
+Agenda has accepted my poem 'Cherchez Le Mot Juste' for the Anglo / French edition Spring 2020

 Big News: Long listed for the National Poetry Competition 2018 out of 14,000 entries.

 My Three Poems for Pessoa are now on:

 Black Bough have published my poem A Windswept Beach